 Read and report vaccine reactions, harassment and failures.

-As of August 2018, there are no studies that confirm HPV vaccine has reduced the incidence of HPV associated cancers.
-According to CDC data, HPV associated increased to cancers 41,000 cases between 2010 to 2014 from 26,000 cases between 2004 and 2008.
-During CDC’s Advisory Committee on Immunization Practices (ACIP) February 2018, it was reported that “it may take decades to see population-level impact due to the length of time between the initial HPV infection and the development of cancer.”
+As of April 2023, there are no studies that confirm HPV vaccine has reduced the incidence of HPV associated cancers.
+According to CDC data, HPV associated cancers increased to 41,000 cases between 2010 to 2014 from 26,000 cases between 2004 and 2008.
+From 2011 to 2015, HPV associate cancers increased again to 42,700 cases, with approximately 24,400 among women and 18,300 among men.
+During the CDC’s Advisory Committee on Immunization Practices (ACIP) February 2018 meeting, it was reported that “it may take decades to see population-level impact due to the length of time between the initial HPV infection and the development of cancer.”

 HPV vaccines cannot treat existing HPV infections and does not protect against HPV types not covered by the vaccine.
 In fact, 21 percent of HPV associated cancers involve HPV types not included in Gardasil 9.
 HPV vaccine does not replace the need for routinely recommended cervical or anal cancer screenings.
 If vaccinated women opt to skip routine cervical cancer screening, cervical cancer rates are expected to increase.
 Cervical cancer has been reported in women who have received HPV vaccine.